Chief Creative Officer (CCO)

 What does a Chief Creative Officer actually do?

 A Chief Creative Officer (CCO) is the architect of a brand’s creative universe.
-They set the visionThe brand's north star—vision is your long-term purpose, guiding everything from campaigns to company culture., guide the output, and make sure every idea, campaign, and product ladders back to the bigger business goals.
+They set the vision, guide the output, and make sure every idea, campaign, and product ladders back to the bigger business goals.

 More than a leader, the CCO is the translator—bridging creativity and commerce.
-They need vision, strategyThe playbook for success—strategy defines where you're headed, how you'll get there, and what will set you apart., and the guts to turn bold ideas into work that moves culture and markets.
+They need vision, strategy, and the guts to turn bold ideas into work that moves culture and markets.

 The CCO defines the creative vision, champions creative culture, and ensures that every idea aligns with the broader business goals.
-They’re responsible for guiding the creative department—and often influencing brand, marketingStories with purpose—marketing connects brands to people through strategy, creativity, and campaigns that drive impact., and product—at the highest level.
+They’re responsible for guiding the creative department—and often influencing brand, marketing, and product—at the highest level.

 Their responsibilities include: